 - Specify an executor or personal representative.
 Wills allow you to name an executor or personal representative – someone who will take responsibility to wrap up your estate after you die.
 This typically involves working with the probate court, protecting assets, paying your debts, and distributing what remains to beneficiaries.
 But, if there are no assets in your probate estate (because you have a fully funded revocable trust), this feature is not necessarily useful.

-Our Pasadena Will Lawyers Can Help You Create Your Will
+A Westlake Village Will Lawyer Can Help You Create Your Will

 A proper will should include many things, and an estate planning lawyer can help you make these important decisions.